weyoss/redis-smq/docs/message-exchanges.md

 When publishing a message with a fanout exchange, if the exchange does not exist or no queues are bound to such an exchange the message will be discarded and error will be returned.

+Additionally, Fanout exchanges can be also managed using the [HTTP API Interface](https://github.com/weyoss/redis-smq-monitor) or from your browser with the help of the [Web UI](https://github.com/weyoss/redis-smq-monitor-client).